NVIDIA/optix-toolkit/README.md

 ```
 git submodule add https://github.com/NVIDIA/optix-toolkit.git OptiXToolkit
 ```
+Be sure to use `git submodule update --init --recursive` to fetch the submodules of the OptiX Toolkit.

 If your build uses CMake, you can simply include the OptiX Toolkit as a subdirectory in your `CMakeLists.txt`, e.g.
 ```